Estimated reading time: 5 minutes

 What Is a Medical Assistant?

 A medical assistant helps out with a variety of tasks that keep the medical facility running smoothly.
-They help with patients, both directly and indirectly, with simple patient care activities and administrative tasks.
+They help patients, both directly and indirectly, with simple patient care activities and administrative tasks.

 Medical assistants often help put patients at ease.
 They serve as a link between the patient and the doctor.